EntingHsiao/SQL_Project_OSM/README.md

 # SQL Project - OpenStreetMap Data

-In this project, I created the database with the cleaned CSV files and conducted SQL queries to provide a statistical analysis of Boston's OpenStreetMap(OSM) data.
-The clean data is forked the [MohamadZein](https://github.com/MohamadZeini)'s repository.
+In this project, I created the database with the cleaned CSV files and conducted SQL queries to perform a statistical analysis of Boston's OpenStreetMap(OSM) data.
+The clean data is forked from [MohamadZein](https://github.com/MohamadZeini)'s repository.

 ## Map area : Boston, Massachusetts, USA